-Cats form strong, close bonds with certain people.
-However, unlike many other domesticated animals, they don’t differentiate between us with their eyesight.
+Cats form close bonds with people they deem important to their lives.
+However, unlike many other domesticated animals, they can’t tell two people apart due to how their vision works.

-Cats can’t recognize human faces.
-Cats are long-sighted because of their need to hunt and scope out far-away environments.
-This means they view our faces as a blur.
-They also don’t get close enough to our faces to memorize them.
-Cats recognize humans through our unique scent and by the sound of our voices.
+No, cats can’t recognize human faces because they’re long-sighted.
+Cats need to hunt and scope out far-away places, so our faces look blurry.
+Also, cats don’t get close enough to our faces to memorize them.
+Instead, cats recognize people based on their unique scents and the sound of their voices.

 Do Cats Recognize People’s Faces?

-According to a study by The Journal of Vision, 12 cats were tested to see if they recognized their owners.
-Researchers discovered that only 54% of the cats studied could determine their owners by their faces alone.
-In most cases, human faces don’t register with them.
-It may also be a case that they don’t care what we look like.
+According to a study by The Journal of Vision, 12 cats were tested to see if they could recognize their owners.
+Researchers found that only 54% of the cats studied could determine their owners by their faces alone.
+In most cases, human faces didn’t register with them at all.

 Why Can’t Cats Recognize Human Faces?

-Cats can’t recognize human faces very well, but there are multiple reasons for this.
-Human faces look the same to cats.
-We have similar features, which means cats can’t distinguish between us, even though we all look different.
+Cats can’t recognize human faces well, and there are various reasons why.
+Human faces look the same to cats as we have similar features, which means cats can’t distinguish between two people.

-Vision Research also explains how cats can’t decipher color as well as humans can.
-That’s because they only have three vision cones in their retina.
+Vision Research explains that cats can’t decipher color well because they only have 3 cones in their retinas.
 Even though we have different skin tones and shades, cats can’t tell us apart by our pigmentation.
-Cats are also long-sighted, which is essential for hunting and their overall survival.
-Wild cats scope out areas from afar to determine whether they’re safe to enter.
-A cat’s vision is blurry close-up.

-This means that cats can’t see distinctive features, including tattoos and facial hair, in the same way as we can.
-Not only that, but because cats are far lower to the ground than humans, they don’t get close enough to our faces for long enough to memorize them.
+This means that cats can’t see distinctive features, such as tattoos and facial hair.
+Not only that, but because cats are significantly lower to the ground than humans, they rarely get close enough to our faces for long enough to memorize them.

 Do Cats Recognize Human Facial Expressions?

-As mentioned, cats are long-sighted, which means they’re unable to see facial expressions clearly.
-Not only that, but even if they could see them, it’s highly unlikely they would understand what our facial expressions mean without another cue, such as sound and body language.
+Not only that, but even if they could see our faces, it’s unlikely that they’d understand what our facial expressions mean without other cues, such as human voices and body language.

-Therefore, if you accompany animated facial expressions with specific sounds when communicating with your cat, it may be able to understand them.
+Therefore, if you accompany animated facial expressions with specific sounds when communicating with your cat, it’ll likely understand them better.